-- We are managing, operating and developing our units in an environmentally and socially responsible way in compliance with the applicable laws, regulations and other commitments. - We are promoting greater environmental and social responsibility by training our employees and providing awareness programs for all concerned parties. - We support a precautionary and socially responsible approach to environmental challenges in respect of cost-effectiveness, economic viability and sustainability. - We encourage the development and dissemination of environmentally friendly practices and technologies by applying environmental and social criteria when selecting goods and services. - We engage in a regular dialogue with our community stakeholder groups and we incorporate their concerns and points of view in our corporate decision-making process.
+- we are managing, operating and developing our units in an environmentally and socially responsible way in compliance with the applicable laws, regulations and other commitments; - we are promoting greater environmental and social responsibility by training our employees and providing awareness programs for all concerned parties; - we support a precautionary approach to environmental and social challenges in respect of cost-effectiveness, economic viability and sustainability; - we encourage the development and dissemination of environmentally and socially friendly practices and technologies by applying environmental and social criteria when selecting goods and services; - we engage in a regular dialogue with our community stakeholder groups and we incorporate their concerns and points of view in our corporate decision-making process.
 We communicate closely with our partners in the air transport value chain and work together to develop joint strategies and concepts directed towards continual improvement of environmental performance.

-To meet our goals and targets towards sustainability, we focus on the following key environmental and social issues:
+To meet our goals and targets towards sustainability we focus on the following key aspects:

-- 1. nature and biodiversity protection;
+- 1. Nature and biodiversity protection;

-- 2. wildlife trafficking prevention;
+- 2. Wildlife trafficking prevention;

-- 3. resource use and waste minimization;
+- 3. Resource use and waste minimization;

-- 4. waste management (hazardous, non-hazardous):
+- 4. Waste management (hazardous, non-hazardous);

-- 5. wastewater management;
+- 5. Wastewater management;

-- 6. energy management, carbon emissions (management and reduction) and climate change;
+- 6. Energy management, carbon emissions and climate change;

-- 7. pollution prevention and emergency response:
+- 7. Pollution prevention and emergency response;

-- 8. noise management and control and
+- 8. Noise management and control;

-- 9. traffic management.
+- 9. Traffic management.